Star singers: "Stjernespill" in Scandinavia and Finland

 In the Nordic countries the Star boys' singing procession is known all along the coast, though not often in inland communities.
 At the end of the 1880s many objected to this Catholic form of organised begging, and officials began forbidding the practice.
-By the 1900s it had largely disappeared, and there are now just a few places where the original play of the Star boys can be counted as an unbroken linear tradition, for instance the islands Amager in Denmark, and Haram and Vigra on the west coast of Norway, but the most famous one is probably the Star boys' singing procession in the small town of Grimstad on the south coast of Norway.
+By the 1900s it had largely disappeared, and there are now just a few places where the original play of the Star boys can be counted as an unbroken linear tradition, for instance the islands of Amager in Denmark, and Haram and Vigra on the west coast of Norway, but the most famous one is probably the Star boys' singing procession in the small town of Grimstad on the south coast of Norway.

 Sweden

-In 19th century the Swedish Star boys started to join in with horse riding on St. Stephen's Day, 26 December.
+In the 19th century the Swedish Star boys started to join in with horse riding on St. Stephen's Day, 26 December.
 The tradition of Star boys (sometimes even with Judas Iscariot), singing and acting about Christmas, Saint Stephen and Epiphany, has traditionally been performed from St. Stephen's Day until Epiphany.

 Today they are only to be seen bringing up the rear together with bridesmaids and elves as a part of the Lucia procession on 13 December.
 Recently school teachers, nursery nurses and Christian clergymen have tried to revitalize the play for small children, inviting their parents to come to the schools, the kindergartens or the churches to see it performed.
 But the popular and more humorous folkloristic elements of the play are often left out.

 Finland

 In Finland, a version of the Star boys' procession originating in the city of Oulu, a musical play known as Tiernapojat, has become established as a cherished Christmas tradition nationwide.
 The Tiernapojat show is a staple of Christmas festivities in schools, kindergartens, and elsewhere, and it is broadcast every Christmas on radio and television.
 The Finnish version contains non-biblical elements such as king Herod vanquishing the "king of the Moors", and a short song of praise to Tsar Alexander.
+Nowadays, the Tiernapojat tradition is slowly fading in Finland, but in Oulu the tradition still remains strong.